Bigmanmaj/ml-algorithm-comparison/README.md

 # ml-algorithm-comparison

-> This was my final year university project.
-The full codebase isn't published here, since it was submitted as academic coursework, but the project's design, implementation and results are summarized below.

 ## Overview

 A C++ pipeline built from scratch to compare four classification algorithms — uniform KNN, Gaussian-weighted KNN, decision trees, and multiclass SVM — across two datasets of very different scale and complexity: the Iris dataset and the NIST handwritten digit database.
 Each model was evaluated using 5-fold cross-validation, with confusion matrices and per-class precision/recall reviewed alongside overall accuracy.